 Did you know that one of the primary sources in this regard is Google Ad-generated campaigns?
 Furthermore, campaign tracking customizations will be useful to you for adjusting if earlier referrals get overridden by subsequent ad referrals.

 Google Analytics assimilates many other Google services.
-Therefore, it will come to your great use while tracking campaign performance if you are using other Google-based services.
+Therefore, it will come to great use while tracking campaign performance if you are using other Google-based services.

-To get an accurate answer to ‘which three tags does google analytics require for accurate campaign tracking?’ – read the following section carefully.
+To get an accurate answer to ‘Which three tags does Google Analytics require for accurate campaign tracking?’ – read the following section carefully.

 Which Three Tags Does Google Analytics Require For Accurate Campaign Tracking?